Uatschitchun/Latrine-live/README.md

 * Multi-user: Authentication with key
 * Dialog for key: If URL is given without a direct key, a prompt shows up for to enter the key
 * Disable Auto-Pan: Panning the map is active, as long as the popup is shown.
 When closing the popup, the user is able to en-/disable panning by checkbox
+* Delete files: It's possible to delete files on server by URL
+* Housekeeping: If not stored on /tmp device, the created files 'key'.latlaon & 'key'.geojson are kept as long as housekeeping time is set in latrine.php

 Functions
 ---------